Misinference of interaction-free measurement from a classical system

 A classical pilot-wave system was discovered by Yves Couder in 2005~\cite{couder_walking_2005}, and consists of a millimetric droplet bouncing and self-propelling across the surface of a vibrating liquid bath through an interaction with its own wave.
 This system has provided the basis for a growing list of hydrodynamic quantum analogs \cite{bush_pilot-wave_2015,bush_hydrodynamic_2020}, including single- and double-slit diffraction and single-particle interference \citep{couder_single-particle_2006}, quantization of orbital states \cite{fort_path-memory_2010,perrard_self-organization_2014}, the emergence of wave-like statistics in corrals \cite{harris_wavelike_2013, saenz_statistical_2018}, Friedel oscillations \cite{saenz_hydrodynamic_2020}, superradiance \cite{frumkin_superradiant_2023}, and hydrodynamic spin lattices \cite{saenz_emergent_2021}.
 As the bouncing droplets are the sources of their own pilot-wave field, the accompanying physical picture is more closely aligned with the relativistic double-solution pilot-wave theory proposed in the 1920s by Louis de Broglie~\cite{deBroglie1987} than with the de Broglie-Bohm theory~\cite{bush_hydrodynamic_2020}.
-Nevertheless, the hydrodynamic pilot-wave system has captured certain features predicted by BM, including surreal particle trajectories \cite{frumkin_real_2022}, as arise in BM from the interference of empty waves with the particle's pilot-wave in an interferometer.
-As noted by Vaidman~\cite{vaidman_reality_2005}, the phenomenon of surreal trajectories is related to that of interaction-free measurement, in that both rely on interference effects between a particle-carrying pilot-wave and an empty wave.
-Here, we build upon the experimental setup used to realize surreal trajectories in pilot-wave hydrodynamics, in order to demonstrate that when a particle is accompanied by a pilot-wave, an analog of interaction-free measurement can be realized in a classical system.
+Nevertheless, the hydrodynamic pilot-wave system has captured certain features predicted by Bohmian mechanics, including surreal particle trajectories \cite{frumkin_real_2022}, unexpected trajectories predicted by Bohmian mechanics to arise in an interferometer owing to the interference of empty waves with the particle's pilot wave (see Figure 2).
+While surreal trajectories were thought to be unphysical~\cite{Englert1993}, Mahler {\it et al.~\cite{mahler_experimental_2016} reported that experimental trajectories inferred from weak-measurement are consistent with the predictions of Bohmian mechanics.} As noted by Vaidman~\cite{vaidman_reality_2005}, the phenomenon of surreal trajectories is related to that of interaction-free measurement, in that both rely on interference effects between a particle-carrying pilot-wave and an empty wave.
+Here, we build upon the experimental setup used to realize surreal trajectories in pilot-wave hydrodynamics in order to demonstrate that when a particle is accompanied by a pilot-wave, an analog of interaction-free measurement can be realized in a classical system.